EminUnsal/Hands-on/DevOps/Kubernetes/S5-kubernetes-05-secrets-configmap/README.md

 kubectl delete -f k8s
 ```

 - We have modified the application to take the greeting message as a parameter (environmental variable).
 So we will expose configuration data into the container’s environmental variables.
 Firstly, let's see how to pass environment variables to pods.

-The modified `deployment.yaml` file.
+- Modify the `deployment.yaml` as below.

 ```yaml
 apiVersion: apps/v1